How do I create realistic 'in-use' lifestyle photos for electronic gadgets using AI?

 To get a usable result for an e-commerce listing:

-- Isolate the Product: Start with a clean PNG or photo of your device on a transparent background.
+- Isolate the product.
+Start with a clean PNG or photo of your device on a transparent or simple background and upload it to your Library (your Team's collection of stored images and reusable visual ingredients in Nightjar).

-If the generated hand grip looks slightly off, or the screen reflection is too strong, you don't need to re-render.
+If the generated grip looks slightly off, or the screen reflection is too strong, you do not need to start over.